Terry Allen's troops finish practice No. 4 with great weather, focus and promise

 Behind first-team All-MVFC receiver Jermaine Saffold and the league's top producer of total offense Trevor Wooden, MSU posted the nation's 20th-best pass efficiency in 2011 (145.03), which ranked just behind Youngstown for the league lead.

-A veteran with more than 20 years experience at the college level, Christophel came to Missouri State after spending five campaigns as offensive coordinator and quarterback coach at Louisiana-Lafayette.
+A veteran with more than 20 years of experience at the college level, Christophel came to Missouri State after spending five campaigns as offensive coordinator and quarterback coach at Louisiana-Lafayette.
 ULL ranked seventh in Division FBS rushing offense in 2005 while leading the Sun Belt in nine offensive categories.
 In 2006, the Ragin' Cajuns were 14th nationally and first in the Sun Belt in rushing offense and second in total offense.

 From 1997 to 2002, Christophel was offensive coordinator and quarterback coach at Lambuth University in Jackson, Tenn., where the offensive units he guided were among the top 10 in passing offense and total offense in the NAIA from 1998-2000.
 Christophel held a similar position from 1992 to 1997 at Idaho State.
 He was also receivers coach three years and QB/WR coach for five years at Murray State from 1984 to 1992.